oturns/geosnap/geosnap/visualize/suviz/Python2Html/README.md

 - Sequence Analysis
 - Index of Neighborhood Change

-`GEOSNAP-VIZ` utilizes data and analysis layers provided by <a href="https://github.com/spatialucr/geosnap" target="_blank"  rel="noopener">The Geospatial Neighborhood Analysis Packages</a> (written in python), and combines them with a visualization layer written in Javascript, Html and CSS.
-The visualization layer is made of open-source JavaScript libraries such as Leaflet, Plotly, and D3.

-`GEOSNAP-VIZ` consists of GEOSNAP2ACM (Adaptive Choropleth Mapper) and GOESNA2NAM (Neighborhood Analysis Mapper).
+`GEOSNAP-VIZ` consists of  and GOESNA2NAM (Neighborhood Analysis Mapper).
 GEOSNAP2ACM and GEOSNAP2NAM are open source GIS software packages that support (1) querying Race/Ethnicity, Socioeconomic and Demographic variables, (2) data exploration, (3) neighborhood delineation and analysis, and (4) user-interactive and dynamic visualization.
 Python3 (comes with Anaconda3) and Jupyter Notebook are required to run them.
 For visualization, Firefox  or Google Chrome work best.
 It has not been tested in Internet Explorer (IE).

-- GEOSNAP2ACM is one of the modules in GEOSNAP and includes data and visualization layers of GEOSNAP.
-GEOSNAP2ACM contains modules for Step1: Data Exploration – (1) Adaptive Choropleth Mapper (ACM), (2) ACM with Correlogram, (3) ACM with Scatter plot, (4) ACM with Time Series, and (5) ACM with PCP.
+- GEOSNAP2ACM contains modules for Step1: Data Exploration – (1) Adaptive Choropleth Mapper (ACM), (2) ACM with Correlogram, (3) ACM with Scatter plot, (4) ACM with Time Series, and (5) ACM with PCP.

-- GEOSNAP2NAM is one of the modules in GEOSNAP and includes data, analysis and visualization layers of GEOSNAP.
-GEOSNAP2NAM contains modules for Step2: Data Delineation and Step3: Neighborhood Analysis - (1) Maps of Neighborhood with a Stacked Chart, (2) Maps of INC and Neighborhoods, (3) Maps of Neighborhood with Parallel Categories Diagram, and (4) Maps of Neighborhood with Chord Diagram.
+- GEOSNAP2NAM contains modules for Step2: Data Delineation and Step3: Neighborhood Analysis - (1) Maps of Neighborhood with a Stacked Chart, (2) Maps of INC and Neighborhoods, (3) Maps of Neighborhood with Parallel Categories Diagram, and (4) Maps of Neighborhood with Chord Diagram.

+Both GEOSNAP2ACM and GEOSNAP2NAM utilize data  and  sptial and statistical analyses from GeoSpatial Neighborhood Analysis Package (GEOSNAP) which are written in Python,  and combines them with a visualization layer written in Javascript, Html and CSS.
+The visualization layer is made of open-source JavaScript libraries such as Leaflet, Plotly, and D3.

 ### Prerequisites

-GEOSNAP2ACM and GEOSNAP2NAM utilize the GeoSpatial Neighborhood Analysis Package (GEOSNAP).
-This packages must be installed.
-The installation instruction is available at: https://github.com/spatialucr/geosnap
+GEOSNAP must be installed in order to run GEOSNAP2ACM and GEOSNAP2NAM.
+The installation instruction is available at: https://github.com/spatialucr/geosnap.
+T

 First-time users need to download LTDB data which are input for both GEOSNAP2ACM and GEONSNAP2NAM
 - Download LTDB data and create the folder, “downloads” in the GEOSNAP2ACM. https://s4.ad.brown.edu/projects/diversity/Researcher/LTDB.htm